ericduran/NoNameYet/readme.md

 The idea is to be able to easily collect bill information from all providers.

-Right now there is only one "supported" provider (sprint).
-Only because I have and account with them.
+Right now there are only a few providers:
+ - Sprint.com
+ - TimeWarnerCable.com

 This assumes you have CasperJS.

-Example:
+Examples:
 ```
 casperjs providers/com/sprint/login.js --user=YourUserName --pass=SuperSecretPassword
 ```